techCarpenter/garage-wiki/things-to-share.md

 - [ ] [Don't drink paint stripper](https://levels.io/swiss-water/)
 - [ ] [Nikolas Luhmann on note taking](https://luhmann.surge.sh/)
 - [ ] [Hemingway App](http://www.hemingwayapp.com/)
+- [ ] You don't need to be an expert to [share your knowledge](#sharing-knowledge-is-like-teaching-someone-to-ride-a-bike)

 ---